Lake Success, New York: 2010 Census

-As of the 2010 United States Census, there were 2,897 people, 789 households, and 734 families in the village.
+As of the 2010 United States census, there were 2,897 people, 789 households, and 734 families in the village.
 The racial makeup was 75.3% White, 5.4% African American, 0.0% Native American, 19.3% Asian, 0.0% Native Hawaiian and Other Pacific Islander, 0.2% from other races, and 0.8% from two or more races.
 Hispanic or Latino of any race were 1.6% of the population.

 Government

+Village government

-As of August 2021, the Mayor of Lake Success was Adam Hoffman, the Deputy Mayor was Gene Kaplan, and the Village Trustees were Spyro Dimitratos, Lawrence Farkas, Robert Gal, Fred Handsman, Gene Kaplan, and Marian Lee.
+As of August 2024, the Mayor of Lake Success is Adam C. Hoffman, the Deputy Mayor is Gene Kaplan, and the Village Trustees are Spyro Dimitratos, Lawrence W. Farkas, Robert Gal, Fred Handsman, and Marian Lee.

+Representation in higher government

+Town representation

+Lake Success is located in the Town of North Hempstead's 4th council district, which as of August 2024 is represented on the North Hempstead Town Council by Christine Liu (D–Herricks).

+Nassau County representation

+Lake Success is located in Nassau County's 10th Legislative district, which as of August 2024 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

+New York State representation

+New York State Assembly

+Lake Success is located in the New York State Assembly's 16th State Assembly district, which as of August 2024 is represented by Gina L. Sillitti (D–Manorhaven).

+New York State Senate

+Lake Success is located in the New York State Senate's 7th State Senate district, which as of August 2024 is represented by Jack M. Martins (R–Old Westbury).

+Federal representation

+United States Congress

+Lake Success is located entirely within New York's 3rd congressional district, which as of August 2024 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

+United States Senate

+Like the rest of New York, Lake Success is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

+Politics

 In the 2016 U.S. presidential election, the majority of Lake Success voters voted for Hillary Clinton (D).

-Law Enforcement

-The Lake Success Police Department, which consists of 23 officers, three full-time and five part-time emergency dispatchers, is responsible for law enforcement in the village.
-The New York State Police is responsible for law enforcement on the portion of the Northern State Parkway that passes through the villagem and the Nassau County Police Department's Highway Patrol Unit is responsible for the portion of the Long Island Expressway that passes through the village.

 Education

-Most of the village is part of the Great Neck Union Free School District, and Lakeville Elementary School, Great Neck South Middle School, and Great Neck South High School are all located within the village.
-A small part of the village's northeastern corner is located within the Manhasset Union Free School District (though all homes are in the Great Neck part of Lake Success).
-As such, all children who reside within Lake Success and attend public schools attend Great Neck's schools.
+The heavy majority of the Village of Lake Success is located within the Great Neck Union Free School District.
+A small part of the village's northeastern corner, meanwhile, is located within the Manhasset Union Free School District.
+However, all homes in Lake Success are in the portion of the village zoned for Great Neck's schools, and as such, all children who reside within Lake Success and attend public schools go to Great Neck's schools.

+Furthermore, the Great Neck UFSD's Lakeville Elementary School, Great Neck South Middle School, and Great Neck South High School are all located within the village – along with its administrative offices.

 Media

-Lake Success is the city of license for popular regional dance/Hot Adult Contemporary radio station WKTU, although the station is based in Manhattan along with other Clear Channel stations.
+Lake Success is the city of license for hot adult contemporary radio station WKTU, although the station is based in Manhattan along with other iHeartMedia stations.